 Much of the scientific literature around weight loss says that there is no ideal strategy to lose weight.
-It says that regardless of what method you choose, your strategy ultimately comes down to whether you eat less energy than you burn off.
+It says that regardless of what method you choose, your plan must ultimately come down to whether you eat less energy than you burn off.

-And that’s the reason why someone on insta can say that the ultimate weight loss strategy is to eat nothing but bacon and butter and yet another can say that veganism is the ONLY way to go.
+And that’s the reason why someone on Insta can say that the ultimate weight loss strategy is to eat nothing but bacon + butter + yet another can say that veganism is the ONLY way to go.
 In general, it’s not because they’ve stumbled upon some magical diet that is right for everyone, it’s because they were successful in consistently lowering their energy intake below what they were currently burning.

 But I don’t think you’d be reading this if you didn’t know that already.

-It turns out that the ideal strategy for weight loss for someone like you has nothing to do with what you need to do to reduce calories, instead, it has everything to do with putting in place the things you need to help you stick to it.
+It turns out that the ideal weight loss plan has nothing to do with what you need to do to reduce calories, instead, it has everything to do with putting in place the things you need to help you stick to it.

-The Missing Steps in your Weight Loss Strategy
+The Missing Steps in your Weight Loss plan

-In my experience, people who are not succeeding in losing weight are often missing out the following steps when creating a weight loss strategy for themselves.
-These steps are not always fun, and they take a bit of work but I believe they are the key to long lasting, consistent weight loss.
+In my experience, people who are not succeeding in losing weight (or who gained it after losing it previously) are missing out the following steps when creating a weight loss plan for themselves.
+These steps are not always fun, + they take a bit of work but I believe they are the key to long lasting, consistent weight loss.
 And they go something like this:

-When things Get hard (it’s inevitable), don’t try and do it all on your own, ask for help again (this is the even harder bit).
+When things get hard (it’s inevitable), don’t try + do it all on your own, ask for help again (this is the even harder bit).

 Now you may be saying to me that this all sounds a bit like I’m avoiding telling you all of the special weight loss secrets that I have tucked away in my nutritionist’s arsenal - only for when you eventually book a session with me.
-Or perhaps these steps may just sound like some wishy washy talk that you hear in self improvement circles about building self confidence and self awareness to achieve wellness….but you have serious questions around whether it actually works.
+Or perhaps these steps may just sound like some wishy washy talk that you hear in self improvement circles about building self confidence + self awareness to achieve wellness.

 Things were starting to change.

-A few months in and she had lost a few kilos and the binge eating had stopped altogether.
+A few months in + she had lost a few kilos + the binge eating had stopped altogether.
 But weight loss had stalled.
 She was close to giving up because she hadn’t lost as much weight as she thought she would have by now.
-We had another consult and it turns out her frequent travelling was getting in the road of being really consistent.
+We had another consult + it turns out her frequent travelling was getting in the road of being really consistent.
 But not in the way you would think.
-She was great at being consistent with her eating while she was away but once she got back and was free to pick up her normal routine, the pressure would get too much and she would self destruct and stop losing weight.
+She was great at being consistent with her eating while she was away but once she got back + was free to pick up her normal routine, the pressure would get too much + she would self destruct + stop losing weight.